 Aer Lingus among Irish sovereign wealth fund's COVID-19 investments

-DUBLIN, Feb 8 (Reuters) - Ireland's sovereign wealth fund's domestic investments in 2020 were almost exclusively in businesses impacted by the COVID-19 pandemic, including 150 million euros ($180 million) to help stabilise IAG's ICAG.L Irish airline Aer Lingus.
+DUBLIN, Feb 8 (Reuters) - Ireland's sovereign wealth fund's domestic investments in 2020 were almost exclusively in businesses impacted by the COVID-19 pandemic, including a 150 million euro ($180 million) loan to IAG's ICAG.L Irish airline Aer Lingus.

-The Ireland Strategic Investment Fund (ISIF) was established in 2014 from the cash left in the country's pension reserve fund following the financial crash to invest on a commercial basis in supporting economic activity and employment in Ireland.
+The Ireland Strategic Investment Fund (ISIF) was established in 2014 to invest in supporting economic activity and employment in Ireland.
+It was mandated last May to invest up to 2 billion euros directly in larger firms hit by the pandemic via equity, debt and hybrid instruments.

-ISIF was mandated last May to invest up to 2 billion euros directly into larger firms hit by the pandemic via equity, debt and hybrid instruments and it said on Monday that 90% of the 430 million euros invested in Ireland in 2020 was for this purpose.

-Most of the direct and indirect investments were so-called "stabilisation investments", including Aer Lingus, a 40 million euro commitment to the Dublin Airport Authority and 17 million euros to privately-owned lender Finance Ireland.
+It said on Monday that 90% of the 430 million euros invested in Ireland in 2020 was for this purpose, mostly so-called "stabilisation investments", including the three-year Aer Lingus loan and 40 million euros committed to the Dublin Airport Authority.

+"It is a commercial investment, it's not state aid," Conor O'Kelly, the chief executive of the National Treasury Management Agency, which oversees ISIF, told a news conference in relation to the Aer Lingus loan.

+"Probably the reason that Aer Lingus would want liquidity from us is it's possible that the banking system is going to find itself already over-exposed to the sector."

+A spokesman for Aer Lingus did not immediately comment on the loan.

-ISIF is currently working on a pipeline of over 600 million euros in potential investments, with over two-thirds of those skewed towards "recovery investments", it added.
+ISIF is currently working on a pipeline of over 600 million euros in potential investments, with more than two-thirds of those skewed towards "recovery investments" in the transport, tourism and hospitality sectors.

+O'Kelly said ISIF had invested equity in half the 20 pandemic-related transactions and he hoped it would not have to invest the full 2 billion euros as the economy recovers later this year.

+Finance Minister Paschal Donohoe added he was confident the state would get its money back from the investments.

 That brought ISIF's total gains since inception in 2015 to 1.5 billion euros, an annual return of 3.1%.